MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 ## Troubleshooting

-When your default browser is Microsoft Edge, you might encounter the following error when attempting to sign in to Azure interactively with `az login`: "_The connection for this site is not secure._" To resolve this issue, visit [edge://net-internals/#hsts](edge://net-internals/#hsts) in Microsoft Edge.
+When your default browser is Microsoft Edge, you might encounter the following error when attempting to sign in to Azure interactively with `az login`: "_The connection for this site isn't secure._" To resolve this issue, visit [edge://net-internals/#hsts](edge://net-internals/#hsts) in Microsoft Edge.
 Add `localhost` under "_Delete domain security policy_" and select <kbd>Delete</kbd>.